ExclusiveDisjunction/CNTFinal/Common/examples/format.md

 3. `format`: Can either be empty (error status), or contain:
     1. `kind`: The kind of file.
 Either `text`, `video`, or `audio`
     2. `size`: The size of the file, in bytes
-    3. `bufferSize`: The size of the buffer the server will be sending the file in
-    4. `windowSize`: The number of times the server will send a complete file.

 ## Dir
 ### Request